yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/bond.md

 "Dirty price" (or "full price" or "all in price" or "Cash price") includes accrued interest

+* Matched book

+A matched book is an approach that banks and other institutions may take to ensure that the maturities of its assets and liabilities are equally distributed.
+A matched book is also known as "asset/liability management" or "cash matching."

 ## Businesses

 ### Bond Interest Rate and Spot Price